mlochbaum/BQN/doc/fold.md

 The closely related 1-modifiers Fold (`´`) and Insert (`˝`) apply a dyadic operand function `𝔽` repeatedly between elements or major cells of `𝕩`.
 Neither is quite like the APL2-style Reduce operator (`/` or `⌿` in APL), although I sometimes use the term "reduction" to mean either Fold or Insert.
 There are a bunch of other names like "accumulate" and "aggregate" for this class of calculations—I don't know which is best but I know "catamorphism" is worst.

-A distinguishing feature of APL-family reductions is that they don't use an initial value, and try to derive an "identity element" from the operand if the argument array is empty.
+A distinguishing feature of APL-family reductions is that they don't use an initial value, and try to derive an "identity element" for `𝔽` if the argument array is empty.
 BQN retains this capability but also allows the programmer to supply an initial value as `𝕨`.

 ## Fold